flyingmutant/rand/README.md

 https://gist.github.com/flyingmutant/0b380f432308beaaf09c0a038f918aa4))
 quality issues, without improving the speed, and it seems that there is no active development happening there.

+### Should I use this or `math/rand/v2`?

+If you are not counting nanoseconds, use `math/rand/v2`, it is a huge improvement over nearly all aspects of `math/rand`.
+If you are counting nanoseconds, `pgregory.net/rand` is still faster, without compromising quality.

 ### How does this thing work?